 - 1 cup heavy whipping cream

-- 4 tbsp unsalted butter, cut into small pieces
+- 4 Tablespoons unsalted butter cut into small pieces

 - Add sugar and water to a medium-large sauce pan and gently stir together, taking care not to splash the mixture up onto the sides of the saucepan.
 Set saucepan over medium to medium-high heat and let cook for 12-15 minutes without stirring.
 Keep a close eye as you'll want to remove the saucepan from the heat when the mixture is deep amber in color -- this happens quickly at the end of the cooking process.